Things we would like you to know.

 We no longer offer emailed repeat medication requests.

-We offer text message reminders for all appointments (provided they are booked prior to 48 hours before the appointment).
+We offer text message reminders for all face-to-face appointments with a GP (provided they are booked prior to 48 hours before the appointment).
 If you receive a reminder and you cannot make the appointment or no longer require it, please respond with the word “cancel” no explanation is required.
 The use of the word “cancel” will automatically make the appointment available for another patient to book.

-We may from time send out campaign messages.
-E.G. Flu vaccination open day reminder or information regarding the Surgery.
+We may from time send out campaign messages with information regarding the Surgery.

 Please advise us of your mobile number to receive these texts or update us if you change your number.